skrzepij/skrzepij.github.io/README.md

+# Skrzepij Portfolio Page>

 [![Build Status](https://travis-ci.org/skrzepij/skrzepij.github.io.svg?branch=develop)](https://travis-ci.org/skrzepij/skrzepij.github.io)

-## Skrzepij Portfolio Webpage

-This is the repo for my personal portfolio: https://skrzepij.github.io
+This is the repo for my personal portfolio: https://skrzepij.github.io and http://skrzepij.pl

 ## Development

-Website is created with Angular CLI in version >= 7
+Website is created with latest Gatsby build (2.17)

 All source files should be placed on `develop` branch.